dwuab/WEScall/example/test_WES/README.md

 samtools index 151002_7001448_0359_AC7F6GANXX_Sample_HG004-EEogPU_v02-KIT-Av5_CCGAAGTA_L008.posiSrt.markDup.bam
 ```

-step 3: set up the pipeline, which is already described in section 5 of the main README.md
+step 3: set up the pipeline, which is already described in section 4 of the main README.md

 step 4: make sure the dependencies of the pipeline have been satisfied. ***In particular, make sure python3 can be found in $PATH.***

-step 5: review and modify `user.cfg.yaml` if necessary.
-Set the environement variable `PL_DIR=/path/to/WEScall`.
+step 5: review and modify parameters, **in particular, paths to various resource files**, in `user.cfg.yaml` if necessary.
+Do the same to `sample.index`.
+Set the environment variable `PL_DIR=/path/to/WEScall`.

 step 6: run `python ${PL_DIR}/WEScall.py varCall -c user.cfg.yaml -s samples.index`.
 If no error is encountered.
 Run `cd varCall && qsub run.sh >> ./logs/submission.log`.
 Check the status of jobs through `qstat` or equivalent commands.
 If you find the phrase `100% done` at the end of `varCall/logs/WEScall_varCall.master.log`.
 This step is done.